nemo794/nisarqa/docs/product_specs/01_intro_and_overview.md

-contain quality metrics, summary statistics, and plots of science data; they will be distributed publicly and freely through the NASA Alaska Satellite Facility Distributed Active Archive Center alongside the L1 and L2 products.
+contain quality metrics, summary statistics, and plots of science data; they will be distributed publicly and freely through the NASA Alaska Satellite Facility Distributed Active Archive Center alongside the L1 and L2 granules.

-These QA parameters will provide the scientific community with a comprehensive perspective on the quality of NISAR products at a global scale and enable efficient analysis without the need to download extensive L1/L2 science data.
+These QA parameters will provide the scientific community with a comprehensive perspective on the quality of NISAR granules at a global scale and enable efficient analysis without the need to download extensive L1/L2 science data.